Dr-Amin-K/Dr-Amin-K/README.md

 ✨ **"A new journey has begun"**

-## About me: PhD in Control Systems Engineering, Aspiring Data Scientist ⚡
+## About me: PhD in Control and Systems Engineering, Data Scientist ⚡

 ``` text
 💡 The world.. under control: